 Shopping at major online shops usually involves browsing for the product you want, clicking “Add to cart,” and then choosing between “Overnight delivery”, “Premium express” shipping, or the “Deliver on the desired date” option.
 Practical, quick, uncomplicated.

 But because Wildling sees great value in being a transparent manufacturer with a transparent supply chain, we would also like to shed some light on why we all sometimes have to wait a little longer or even – in some unfortunate cases – in vain for our Wildlings.
 To do this, let’s take a peek into the production halls and the warehouse, in hopes of being able to demonstrate what slow fashion and fair production – coupled with cost-efficient operation – really mean for Wildling.

 If you’re producing canvas shoes, like sneakers for example, you’re more likely to find the relevant expertise in Asia than in Portugal.
-They’ve been manufacturing textile shoes in Asia for years, and all the major factories are equipped with the appropriate machinery and trained personnel.
+They’ve been manufacturing textile shoes in Asia for centuries, and all the major factories are equipped with the appropriate machinery and trained personnel.